› Business Loans › Credit Card Factoring

 Credit card factoring is one of the most accessible small business financing products.
 Unlike other products, you don’t need excellent credit or perfect cash flow to qualify.
 These loose requirements allow companies to approve and distribute funds in less than 48 hours.
 This might be the best choice if you need cash quickly and can’t qualify for other options.

-Another significant advantage is the repayment structure.
+Another significant advantage is the great repayment structure.
 With traditional small business loans, you must make monthly fixed payments, regardless of how well your business is doing.
 On the other hand, with Credit Card Factoring, your payment size depends on your sales volume.
 Thus, when you have a slow month, you pay less.
 You only pay what you can safely afford at the time.
 This repayment structure is particularly ideal for seasonal businesses.
 You could use the funds during the slow season and most of the money back during the busy season when sales volume increases.

 Credit card factoring is designed for business owners and companies that cannot meet the requirements for traditional small business loans.
 These business owners might have poor credit or unstable cash flow.
 This suggests they might be unable to pay off a loan on time.
 To offset this risk, credit card factoring carries high rates and fees.
 Other business financing products are much less expensive but more challenging to qualify for.

 High interest rates can put severe pressure on your cash flow when combined with the repayment structure.
 You might pay high rates even if you have made strong sales for several months.
+To make matters worse, businesses with unstable cash flow can find these high interest rates exacerbating their financial difficulties.

 And though you don’t have a minimum monthly payment, you have to pay back your total amount by a specific date.
 Every company has its policy for dealing with borrowers who aren’t on track to fulfill their terms.